My parents are retiring soon, and I’m thrilled for them!

 They’ve planned for retirement, and if there is one thing you should be planning, it’s your future.
 Just how I have plans to build my career and start a family someday, they have plans to grow into retirement and find what makes them happy outside of their work selves.
 That’s the end goal, be happy and live life to its fullest.
 My parents are retiring soon, and it’s an experience I can’t wait to watch unfold.

 If you have plans to retire soon, it never hurts to have a second (or third) pair of eyes take a look at your situation.
 Barber Financial Group offers a complimentary Retirement Plan Review, where an advisor will sit down with you and discuss and evaluate your retirement standing.
-If this sounds like something you would like to try, feel free to fill out the form below or give us a call at 913-393-1000.
+If this sounds like something you would like to try, feel free to schedule below or give us a call at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.